 Remembering Pearl Harbor

-In proper respect for the servicemen who died in the attack, both the crew and stars of the film gathered at the Arizona Memorial on Sunday, April 2, 2000 in a special ceremony.
+In proper respect for the servicemen who died in the attack, both the crew and stars of the film gathered at the Arizona Memorial on Sunday, April 2, 2000, for a special ceremony honoring the victims of the Pearl Harbor attack.
 Three wreaths—from Touchstone Pictures, producer Jerry Bruckheimer, and director Michael Bay—were dropped into Pearl Harbor's still-oily water to honor the memory of those who gave their lives.

 The film, however, is not without its critics, who claim that historical inaccuracies were clearly evident during the filming in Hawaii.
-Criticisms range from the color of camouflage and paint on airplanes, ground vehicles and ships, to the dilapidated look of what is portrayed as Wheeler Field (when in reality much of the facilities in the Pearl Harbor area were brand new in 1941).
-It should be noted, however, that in any effort to depict an era and an event that occurred nearly 60 years before, complete accuracy is often neither affordable nor possible.
+Criticisms range from the color of camouflage and paint on airplanes, ground vehicles, and ships to the dilapidated look of what is portrayed as Wheeler Field (when in reality much of the facilities in the Pearl Harbor area were brand new in 1941).
+It should be noted, however, that in an effort to depict an era and an event that occurred nearly 60 years before, complete accuracy is often neither affordable nor possible.